 What isn't a conflicting account

-As a G Suite administrator, these are the two options you have for users with a conflicting account:
+As a Google Workspace administrator, these are the two options you have for users with a conflicting account:

 - Option 1: Invite your users to transfer or rename their existing account (using a tool in the Google Admin console).

-- Option 2: Require users to rename their existing account.
+- Option 2: Require users to rename their existing consumer account and keep this account separate from Google Workspace.

 You use the Transfer tool in the Admin console to: